 In 2001, Reeltime Music was rebranded as Reeltime Creative and expanded its services to include consultation in all aspects of theatrical creative advertising, branding, graphics, trailers, web design and internet marketing.

 At the same time, John served as Director of Planned Giving and Major Gifts, for Hathaway Children and Family Services, a $20 million agency, responsible for recruiting celebrities and corporations, Individual Gifts, Major Gifts, Planned Giving, Communication and Marketing.

-ASCAP composer and publisher John Beal served as governor of the Composers & Lyricists Guild of America, two terms as a governor of the Los Angeles chapter of the National Academy of Recording Arts & Sciences with a term as alternate National Trustee, is a member of the NARAS Producers & Engineers Wing, a Platinum member of the Society of Composers & Lyricists, Academy of Television Arts & Sciences in both Music and Commercial peer groups, American Society of Music Arrangers & Composers, Recording Musicians Association, Production Music Association and Professional Musicians as well as Veterans in Film & Television, Veterans of Foreign Wars, American Legion and Vietnam Veterans of America.
+ASCAP composer and publisher John Beal served as governor of the Composers & Lyricists Guild of America, two terms as a governor of the Los Angeles chapter of the National Academy of Recording Arts & Sciences with a term as alternate National Trustee, is a member of the NARAS Producers & Engineers Wing, a Platinum member of the Society of Composers & Lyricists, Academy of Television Arts & Sciences in both Music and Commercial peer groups, American Society of Music Arrangers & Composers, Recording Musicians Association, Production Music Association and Professional Musicians as well as Veterans in Film & Television, Veterans of Foreign Wars, American Legion, Disabled American Veterans and Vietnam Veterans of America.
 In addition to his regular career activities, John serves as Producer of the Hollywood Symphony Orchestra.
 John is married to Helene Nielsen Beal.